Timm-png/neovim-dotfiles/README.md

-# It has full support only Linux and Windows.
+# It has  support only Linux and Windows.
 # Tested Only On Windows

 ## Install [package manager](https://github.com/wbthomason/packer.nvim):